martin-beran/fpga/mb50/README.md

 future improvement, a larger DRAM available on the FPGA board could be used, maybe with using on-chip SRAM as a cache.

-The serial control interface and I/O device controllers are implemented in the same FPGA as the CPU and memory.
+The serial control and debugging interface and I/O device controllers are implemented in the same FPGA as the CPU and memory.
 All connections (signals, buses) among these components of the system are defined as logical signals (soft-wires) between functional units inside the FPGA, not as physical wires among integrated circuits.

 ### CPU MB5016